Effects of Hurricane Dorian in the Carolinas: South Carolina

 In Myrtle Beach, a red jeep was found washed up in the sand on September 5, which became widely circulated on social media.
 On September 9, several Civil War-era cannonballs were discovered by a couple in Folly Beach.
 People were forced to distance away from the cannonballs while bomb experts hauled them away.
 On September 30, U.S. President Donald Trump approved a major disaster declaration for South Carolina as requested by Governor Henry McMaster on September 1.
-U.S. President Donald Trump also ordered the federal assistance to support emergency work, and to help replace the facilities that were damaged by the hurricane in Beaufort, Berkeley, Charleston, Colleton, Dillon, Dorchester, Georgetown, Horry, Jasper, Marion, and Williamsburg counties, covering damage costs from August 31—September 6.
+Trump also ordered the federal assistance to support emergency work, and to help replace the facilities that were damaged by the hurricane in Beaufort, Berkeley, Charleston, Colleton, Dillon, Dorchester, Georgetown, Horry, Jasper, Marion, and Williamsburg counties, covering damage costs from August 31—September 6.
 The Governor also planned to invest in $10 million (2019 USD) in the Medical District of Charleston to help fix the problem of flooding in the city.
 Under the FEMA Public Assistance Program, any state agencies, affected local governments, and a few private non-profit programs were able to apply for federal funding to pay around 75 percent of damages from the storm, including removing debris and repairing roads.
 Tourist rates dropped down across the state, forcing Hilton Head Island to request $175,000 (2019 USD) for a post—marketing marketing plan.
 Hotel occupancy rates also went down, including The Mariott Hilton Head Resort & Spa, which has 513 rooms, to only have eight occupied.
 Another hotel, The Sonesta Resort, only had around 20 to 30 percent of the full occupancy rate.
 The state overall lost around $117 million in total due to losses from visitor spending.
 On the Hunting Island State Park Island, 44 volunteers from the Friends of Hunting Island organization came to the park, cleaning up the debris left behind.
 A dumpster pushed into the Little River after Dorian had not been taken out of the place for months, and the owner of the dumpster was not found.
 A grand opening for a Panera Bread was delayed after water damage.
 Many sea turtle nests were destroyed during Dorian, with only a couple thousand of turtles estimated to have survived the storm.